karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 --- abstract

-This document specifies an update to {{RFC9432}} such that the primary server can bootstrap the zonefile using information contained within a catalog zone.
+This document specifies an update to {{RFC9432}} such that the primary DNS server for a zone can bootstrap the underlying zonefile using information contained within a catalog zone.

 --- middle